ammarhakim/gkyl-doc/source/dev/vlasov-denorm.rst

     wpe = math.sqrt(n*elcCharge^2/(elcMass*epsilon0)) -- plasma frequency

 What do these numbers mean?
-For example, in the abover we set :math:`n = 0.01`.
+For example, in the above we set :math:`n = 0.01`.
 Obviously, this does not mean that there are :math:`1/100` particles per meter!
 If it did, then if our cell-size was say 1/10 of a meter, then we would have hardly any particles in a single cell.
 In